 - Does the government accuse you of using or threatening to use a deadly weapon (like a gun), a dangerous instrument (like a knife or a baseball bat), or a fake deadly weapon?

-Any way you slice it, the law says it's armed robbery even if the gun wasn't loaded, even if the gun was never drawn or pointed at anyone.
+Any way you slice it, the law says it’s an armed robbery even if the gun wasn’t loaded, even if the gun was never drawn or pointed at anyone.
 A finger pointed through a pocket can be made into armed robbery if the alleged victim thought it was a weapon.